stevebauman/location/README.md

 Then, set your default driver to `Stevebauman\Location\Drivers\MaxMind::class`, and you're all set!

 > **Note**: Keep in mind, you'll need to update this file continuously to retrieve the most current information.

+#### Fallback drivers

+In the config file, you can specify as many fallback drivers as you wish.
+It's recommended to install the MaxMind database `.mmdb` file so your always retrieving some generic location information from the user.

+If an exception occurs trying to grab a driver (such as a 404 error if the providers API changes), it will automatically use the next driver in line.

 #### Creating your own drivers